Mercury Migration FAQ

 How do I know what template my site uses?

-If your website’s header and footer match the Mercury example shown here, then you are on Mercury already.
-If your header and footer look more like the Emily example shown here, then you are on the 2017 CLAS Emily theme.
+If your website’s header and footer match the UF Mercury Theme example shown below, then you are on Mercury already.
+If your header and footer look more like the 2017 CLAS Emily Theme shown below, then you are on the 2017 CLAS Emily theme.
+If you are using an entirely different template, you will be asked to move your website to Mercury.

 How does the migration process work?